Binomial heap

-In computer science, a binomial heap is a data structure that acts as a priority queue but also allows pairs of heaps to be merged.

-It is important as an implementation of the mergeable heap abstract data type (also called meldable heap), which is a priority queue supporting merge operation.
+In computer science, a binomial heap is a data structure that acts as a priority queue.
+It is an example of a mergeable heap (also called meldable heap), as it supports merging two heaps in logarithmic time.
 It is implemented as a heap similar to a binary heap but using a special tree structure that is different from the complete binary trees used by binary heaps.
 Binomial heaps were invented in 1978 by Jean Vuillemin.

 Binomial heap

 A binomial heap is implemented as a set of binomial trees (compare with a binary heap, which has a shape of a single binary tree), which are defined recursively as follows: